 The printer has three print resolutions.
 These resolutions are Executive (600), Letter (300), and Draft (200), which represent the horizontal density.
 Additionally, there are two Light Mode settings (ON and OFF), which represent the vertical density.
 When Light Mode is "ON", the vertical density setting is 300 DPI; when Light Mode is "OFF" the vertical density setting is 600 DPI.
-Refer to the table below for the print mode options.
+Refer to the table on the next page for the print mode options.